 Know Your Rights!

 Immigration Equality has heard from many of you who are feeling anxious about how the U.S. government has been targeting immigrants.
 We know that some of you feel unsafe going to work, taking your children to school, or even just being outside of your homes.
-At the same time, many of you have also shared with us that you are proud to be an LGBTQ or HIV-positive immigrant in America.
+At the same time, many of you have also shared with us that you are proud to be a lesbian, gay, bisexual, transgender, queer (LGBTQ), or HIV-positive immigrant in America.
 You should be proud!
 Immigrants have long made America diverse, inclusive, and successful.
 At Immigration Equality, we know that these are rough times for many minorities, and especially for our community.
 We stand with you!
 We celebrate you!
 And we will do everything in our power to protect you and your families.

 What do I do if immigration agents come to my home?